 50 Shades of Computer Programming Laws

-However, there are no penalties for breaking these rules: in fact, there is often reward.
-Let’s explore the basic laws of computer programming – if you have anything to add, bring it on.
+Interestingly, there are no penalties for breaking these laws; in fact, breaking them may sometimes lead to innovation or improvement.
+Let’s explore some fundamental laws of computer programming, and if you have anything to add, feel free to share.

 Written by